Skye-XD/desktop-icons-ng/README.md

 - [ ] Nesting submenus do not work, crash GJS, currently use sliding submenus with Gio.Menu.
 Bug reported [here](https://discourse.gnome.org/t/gtk4-gtk-popovermenu-new-from-model-full-fails-in-gjs/9603) in Gnome Discourse, and [fix](https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/4668) was committed upstream.
 Wait till widely available in distributions prior to using option for nesting submenus, currently use sliding submenus.

 - [x] ~~Gtk.DropTargetAsync(), in X11, does not set Gtk.StateFlags.NORMAL on the widget once the drag is finished.
 Current workaround is to set it manually with Widget.set_state_flags(Gtk.StateFlags.NORMAL, true) explicitly on drag end.
 It works perfectly on Wayland without a workaround.~~ This is no longer relevent or necessary, use CSS to unhighlight droptarget.

+- [ ] Reading a text drop on the desktop stopped working as dropactor.read_value_finish(result) does not seem to return the text dropped from Gnome 43 onwards :-(.
+Also see above- cannot read mime type directly from Gtk.DropTargetAsync.

 If this extension does not work for you, just deactivate it in extensions manager, and you can use the classic DING Gtk3 extension.